Skip to content

 LlamaIndex.ts@superlinked/sie-llamaindexYesYesNoYesYes

-Use framework adapters when:
+Use a framework adapter when:

 • You need sparse embeddings for hybrid search